NANPA Activities

 NANP Notification System (NNS)

 There is also an option to simply receive notifications without having to formally register in NAS.
-Visit NANPA Fast Track on this website and select "Sign-up to Receive NANPA Notifications."
+Visit NANPA Fast Track on this website and select "Signup to Receive NANPA Notifications."
+However, these notices do not include notices of relief planning meetings and decisions.

 NRUF

-Form 502 for geographic and nongeographic submissions can be found on this website under "Services" and "NRUF Data Collection & Analysis".
+FCC Form 502 for geographic and nongeographic submissions can be found on this website under "NRUF" and "Submission Methods and Resources".

-The instructions for filling out Form 502 are included in the far right worksheet within the Excel™ workbook.
+The instructions for filling out Form 502 are included in the far right worksheet within the Excel™ workbook and on-line after logging in to NAS.

 There are five submission methods supported by NAS: on-line, email, secure FTP, compact disk (CD), and US mail.

 Yes.
-The Geographic Job Aid and Non-Geographic Job Aid documents are both available on this website under "Services" and "NRUF Data Collection & Analysis".
-Also, the NAS NRUF Training Guide is available under NANPA Fast Track on this website to assist the user in on-line filing.
+The Geographic Job Aid and Non-Geographic Job Aid documents are both available on this website under "NRUF" and "Submission Methods and Resources".

 All reporting carriers must submit the NRUF Reports to NANPA semi-annually, on or before February 1 for the preceding 6-month reporting period ending on December 31, and on or before August 1 for the preceding 6-month reporting period ending on June 30.